heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/02-code-examples/01-whoami-on-ports-80-and-443/README.md

 >
 > If you try to access the whoami server on port 443 with the `https` protocol,
 > you will get an error because the whoami server does not have a valid HTTPS
-> certificate.
+> certificate (your browser might completely block the access depending on your
+> browser's security settings).
+This is expected behavior since we have not set
+> up HTTPS for the whoami server in this example.
 >
-> For the time being, you can ignore this error and only valide the access on
+> For the time being, you can ignore this error and only validate the access on
 > port 80 and 443 with the `http` protocol.

 If you do not get the expected results, your virtual machine might not be